60's Soul Music Is All About Human Syncrony

 I totally agree with you!
 In fact, I've made many of these arguments in my book.

-"Your Brain On Music" by Daniel Levitin
+Music" by Daniel Levitin

 "A layperson's guide to the emerging neuroscience of music.
 Dr. Levitin is an unusually deft interpreter, full of striking scientific trivia; he is a cognitive psychologist who runs the Laboratory for Music Perception, Cognition and Expertise at McGill University in Montreal, perhaps the world's leading lab in probing why music has such an intense effect on us."
 The New York Times, January 31, 2006